audion-lang/audion/docs/ROADMAP.md

 ### error handling
 has been improved but we may want to *catch* errors in situations like API calls etc.

+### Embedded Subset
+- export a subset of audion to C for defined targets: teensy/daisy/others
+- define workflow: prototype in audion, export audion subset to C, compile to target

 ### binding to libusb
 rusb - Rust binding to libusb, which works across multiple platforms